mdaashir/EmoEcho/README.md

 ## Setting up ngrok

-1) Install Ngrok extract Zip file to a Directory and Navigate to that directory
+1) Install Ngrok ([https://ngrok.com/download]) Extract Zip file to a Directory and Navigate to that directory

 2) Open this Directory in cmd (directory with ngrok.exe)